 The idea that client-centered law firms are more successful is not a new one.
 Forward-thinking lawyers have been taking this approach for years.

-However, as Jordan Furlong writes in his 2017 book, Law is a Buyer’s Market, it’s becoming more important than ever for law firms who want to stay competitive to take a client-centered approach.
+However, as Jack Newton emphasizes in his new book The Client-Centered Law Firm, it’s now more important than ever that law firms who want to stay competitive take a client-centered approach.

 In an age when there are plenty of options for the alternative delivery of legal services, and when clients have come to expect the instant service and satisfaction they get from Amazon, Netflix, and Uber in every consumer interaction, law firms that are thoughtful, responsive, and engaged with their clients will set themselves apart.